qvieth/mynote23/draft5.md

 - and implementation

 ## industry
-overview: page 3
+- auto industry was composed of two major segments: passenger cars and commercial vehicles

-auto industry was composed of two major segments: passenger cars and commercial vehicles
+...read page 3 to add more

 ## internal & external analysis